Lough Iron

 • Public transport: Regular Bus Éireann services connect Athlone and Mullingar.
 From either town, a taxi or local hire-car is the most reliable way to reach the river launch.

-• Boat access: Small motorboats, canoes or kayaks can be launched from the Inny at the downstream end of Lough Derravaragh.
-Check tide and water‑level conditions before setting off.
+• Boat access: Small motorboats, canoes, or kayaks can be launched from the Inny at the downstream end of Lough Derravaragh.
+Check water-level conditions before setting off.

 Nearby Attractions & Day-Trip Ideas